wssuzb/Jirachi.jl/README.md

 ## About this project

-Several function can be found in this project to help us get better understand the central engine of AGNs:
+Several functions can be found in this project to help us get better understand the central engine of AGNs:

 - color variation
 - structure function
 - generate DRW

-This project also provide a `PYTHON` version for calculating color variation, and can be found at `py/pyColorVariation.py`.
+A `PYTHON` version for calculating color variation can be found at [pyColorVariation.py](https://github.com/wssuzb/Jirachi.jl/blob/main/py/pyColorVariation.py).

 ## Install